 In 2015, Mr. Fletcher earned his Master of Music Degree in Music Education from Texas State University where he studied Music Education with Dr. Mary Ellen Cavitt and Dr. Amy Simmons.

 Bands under the direction of Mr. Fletcher have consistently received UIL Sweepstakes Awards and many Best in Class designations.
-His bands have advanced to the Area level of the TMEA Honor Band selection process and have been named State Winners of the ATSSB Outstanding Performance Series in 2015, 2017, and 2018.
-The Argyle Middle School Honor Winds were named commended winners in the Mark of Excellence recording project in 2017, and National Winners in 2018.
+His bands have advanced to the Area level of the TMEA Honor Band selection process and have been named State Winners of the ATSSB Outstanding Performance Series in 2015, 2017, 2018, and 2019.
+The Argyle Middle School Honor Winds were named commended winners in the Mark of Excellence recording project in 2017, and 2019 and National Winners in 2018.
 Mr. Fletcher’s professional affiliations include, the Texas Music Educators Association, Texas Bandmasters Association, and the Association of Texas Small School Bands.

 In 2018, the Honor Winds, under the direction of Mr. Fletcher were invited to perform at the Music For All National Festival.

-Bojan Gutic is in his seventh year of teaching at Argyle Middle School.
+Bojan Gutic is in his eighth year of teaching at Argyle Middle School.
 His teaching responsibilities include beginner Flute, Clarinet, Oboe, Bassoon, and Saxophone classes and directing the Symphonic Band.
 During the fall, Mr. Gutic also assists with the marching band at Argyle High School.

 In 2019, Mr. Gutic earned his Master’s Degree from Southern Methodist University in Dallas, TX, studying with Dr. Sarah Allen, Frank Troyka, and Lynne Jackson.